JasonThon/lightflus/README.md

 **Important Notes**

-1. Lightflus is in **preview** now, some features are still in developing.
-If you want to try a better Lightflus, please wait for the demo version released.
+1. Lightflus has released the **demo version**.
+Welcome to try it!

-2. We will be very appreciate if you can give us any feedback, including design, features support and more;
+2. Your feedback is very important and we will take very serious to any of your advice!

 ## Scenarios for Lightflus

 1. Large-scale real-time computation;
 2. CDC (Change Data Capture);
-3. Data Pipeline;
+3. Real-Time Data Pipeline Integration;

 ## Design Philosophy